MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/webview2-idl.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 [CompareBrowserVersions](#comparebrowserversions) | This method is for anyone want to compare version correctly to determine which version is newer, older or same.
-[CreateCoreWebView2Environment](#createcorewebview2environment) | Creates an evergreen WebView2 Environment using the installed Edge version.
+[CreateCoreWebView2Environment](#createcorewebview2environment) | Creates an evergreen WebView2 Environment using the installed WebView2 Runtime version.
-[CreateCoreWebView2EnvironmentWithOptions](#createcorewebview2environmentwithoptions) | DLL export to create a WebView2 environment with a custom version of Edge, user data directory and/or additional options.
+[CreateCoreWebView2EnvironmentWithOptions](#createcorewebview2environmentwithoptions) | DLL export to create a WebView2 environment with a custom version of WebView2 Runtime, user data folder with or without additional options.
-[GetAvailableCoreWebView2BrowserVersionString](#getavailablecorewebview2browserversionstring) | Get the browser version info including channel name if it is not the stable channel or the Embedded Edge.
+[GetAvailableCoreWebView2BrowserVersionString](#getavailablecorewebview2browserversionstring) | Get the browser version info including channel name if it is not the Stable channel or the Embedded Edge.

 ## Members